sitetester/sochain-api-parser/README.md

 Docker supports `Automated docker builds`.
 Other options is to use `Jenkins`

 **Security:**
-- Currently, validation is applied on input values.
-In all other cases, all inputs should be filtered before performing any operation.
-- API should be protected against DDOS
+Currently, validation is applied on input values.
+In all other cases, inputs should be filtered before performing any operation.
+API should be protected against DDOS

 **Scalability:**
 - “API Rate limiting” should be applied to avoid unwanted load on backend